iashraful/blog.ashraful.dev/src/posts/docker-for-local-development.md

 ---
 title: Docker for Local Development
 date: 2020-01-11T00:00:00.644Z
-excerpt: This will teach you how to containerize you application/services and setup development environment.
+excerpt: This will teach you how to containerize your application/services and setup development environment.
 type: post
 blog: true
 image: /images/docker-compose.png